MasoniteFramework/docs/internal_server_error.md

 ### Deeper Module Controllers

 All controllers are located in `app/http/controllers` but sometimes you may wish to put your controllers in different modules **deeper** inside the controllers directory.
 For example, you may wish to put all your product controllers in `app/http/controllers/products` or all of your dashboard controllers in `app/http/controllers/users`.
-In order to access these controllers in your routes we can simply specify the controller uses our usual dot notation:
+In order to access these controllers in your routes we can simply specify the controller using our usual dot notation:

 ```python
 Get().route('/dashboard', 'users.DashboardController@show')